 How do I report short-term and long-term capital gains from the sale of stocks?

 You report capital gains and losses on Schedule D of your tax return.
 If the cost basis of any investments that you sold were not reported to the IRS or if you need to make any adjustments to the transactions reported to you on form 1099-B or 1099-S, then you should also file Form 8949.

 - The information from Form 8949 is used to completed Schedule D.

-- The amounts from Schedule D are then transferred to 2020 version of Form 1040, Line 13 of your income tax return.
+- The amounts from Schedule D are then transferred to Form 1040.

 TurboTax easily guides you through the interview and puts your tax information on the appropriate forms.

 Should taxes on stock or stock market performance influence my buying and selling?

 You can see from the above information that there are strategies that can influence when to sell certain investments whether they're at a gain or a loss.
 Understanding how certain losses and gains affect your taxes the way they do is important in making good investments decisions.